wp-plugins/terribl/readme.txt

 4. This is a screen shot of the Stats page with some example stats.

 == Changelog ==

+= 1.2.04.22 =
+* Changed the In-Bound Links Report and Widget to order Validated Links by Impressions first and then by clicks.
+* Added a freature to Re-Validate All Valid Links with one click to make it easy to clear out sites that don't link to you anymore.

 = 1.2.02.22 =
 * Fixed link verification to fail sites that are not available when checked.